sagemath/trac_to_gh/Issue 9901.md

 # Issue 9901: base_extend() not implemented in MPolynomialRing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9902

 Original creator: vbraun